akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 Creating the CRUD
 .................

-A complete CRUD can be easily obtained by defining a service for its configuration :
+A complete CRUD can be easily obtained by defining a service for its configuration:

 .. configuration-block::